Skip to content

 Command reference · Learn about knowledge-aware agents

-When to Use /build vs /build-fast
+When to Use /phase-plan vs /build vs /build-fast

 Choose the right command based on task complexity:

-Criteria /build /build-fast
+Criteria /phase-plan /build /build-fast

-Complexity Multi-component features Single-focus changes
+Complexity Initiative-sized, phased, or multi-feature Multi-component single feature Single-focus changes

 Decision flow: